-Select all agencies/organizations that the EM Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
-In the last column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your EM Program grant.
+In the first column, select all agencies/organizations that you provided EM Program-funded referrals to/received from, met with, or engaged in consultation with during the current reporting period.
 If EM Program-funded staff participated in a task force or work group, check all attendees.
+In the second column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your grant (MOU partner).

-2. Discuss the effectiveness of CCR activities funded or supported by your EM Program grant and provide any additional information you would like to share about your CCR activities beyond what you have provided in the data above.

-Some examples of topics that could be addressed here include:

-- What relationships with other agencies/organizations is the EM Program-funded agency trying to improve or enhance? - What changes is the grantee hoping to see within the community because of coordinated community response efforts? - What systemic issues have been identified as areas for improvement in this community?
+- 2. Discuss the effectiveness of CCR activities funded or supported by your EM Program grant and provide any additional information you would like to share about your CCR activities beyond what you have provided in the data above.
+Some examples of topics that could be addressed here include: - What relationships with other agencies/organizations is the EM Program-funded agency trying to improve or enhance? - What changes is the grantee hoping to see within the community because of coordinated community response efforts? - What systemic issues have been identified as areas for improvement in this community?

-Policies and Legislation
+Policies

-1. Were EM Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
+1. Were EM Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

-If EM Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, select "yes."
+If EM Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, select "yes."
 This includes if EM Program-funded staff worked directly on these activities.